khenderick/zfs-snap-manager/README.md

 -------

 As with any script deleting snapshots, use with caution.
-Make sure to test the script on a dummy volume first.
+Make sure to test the script on a dummy dataset first when you use it directly from the repo.
 This to ensure no unexpected things will happen.

+The releases should be working fine, as I use these on my own environment.

 In case you find a bug, feel free to create a bugreport and/or fork and send a pull-request in case you fixed the bug yourself.